ticketdesk-ai/ticketdesk-widget/README.md

 ## 🚀 Setup Instructions

 1. Login to your [Ticketdesk AI](https://ticketdesk.ai) account.
-2. Create a Chatbot from Settings > Chatbots.
+2. Create a Sites from Settings > Sites.
-3. Copy your Chatbot ID
+3. Copy your Ticketdesk ID
-   (e.g: `cb_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).
+   (e.g: `d-xxxx-xxxx-s-xxxxsxxx`).
 4. Paste the ID into the script inside your webpage.

 ---